 - Response times of your checks can be tracked as metrics in DataDog.

 First, login to your Datadog account, then click the Integrations menu>Integrations.
 Locate Uptime.com and click Configure>Install.
-Once installed, copy the API Key.
-Next, generate an application key and copy it as well.
+Once installed, select your avatar, located at the bottom of the page >Select Organization Settings> and select API.

 Return to Uptime.com.